 The University reviews the carrying amount of land, buildings and equipment for impairment whenever events or changes in circumstances indicate that the related carrying amounts may not be recoverable.
 Recoverability of long-lived assets is measured by a comparison of the carrying amount of an asset to future net undiscounted flows expected to be generated by the asset.
 If these comparisons indicate that an asset is not recoverable, the impairment loss recognized is the amount by which the carrying amount of the asset exceeds the related estimated fair value.
 A fair value determination is made based upon undiscounted cash flows, appraisals and comparable sales of similar property.
-Based upon management's analysis, there were no impairment losses recorded for the years ended June 30, 2017 and 2016.
+There were no impairment losses recorded for the years ended June 30, 2018 and 2017.

 Collections - The University's collections include paintings, prints, photographs, sculptures, drawings and watercolors, and decorative arts.
 These items are held for educational, research and scientific purposes.
 Each of the items is cataloged, preserved and cared for, and activities verifying their existence and assessing their condition are performed continuously.
 Purchases of collection items are recorded as operating expenditures in the year in which the items are acquired.
 Contributed collection items maintained and held by the University are not reflected in the consolidated financial statements.
-Contributed collection items intended for sale by the University are recorded as an asset at their estimated net realizable value.

-Student Deposits and Deferred Revenues - At June 30, 2017 and 2016, student deposits and deferred revenues includes student deposits, deferred rental payments, deferred tuition payments, and deferred summer camp payments.
+Student Deposits and Deferred Revenues - At June 30, 2018 and 2017, student deposits and deferred revenues includes student deposits, deferred rental payments, deferred tuition payments, and deferred summer camp payments.
 The University recognizes revenue to the extent that the services are provided.